 Make sure you’ve got a plan for the future

-An investment involves a considerable amount of capital (and labour), so proper commercial due diligence must be done to make sure that the investment can provide future returns.
-In terms of evaluating the business, commercial due diligence must consider the current market, the scope, its potential for growth and the competition.
+An investment or merger involves a considerable amount of capital (and labour), so proper commercial due diligence (CDD) must be done to make sure that the investment can provide future returns.
+In terms of evaluating the business, vendor (VDD) and M&A due diligence (M&ADD) must consider the current market, the scope, its potential for growth and the competition.
 Other vital aspects that should be evaluated are the level of current customer satisfaction, the potential for improvement with new products/services, innovations, and the ability to adapt to changing needs.
 For instance, when considering an investment in the payments sector, it is important to take into account the variety of digital payments methods, alternative payments, upcoming innovative services by competitors offering the same type of product, etc.

 A well-laid-out business plan might look good on paper, but it is necessary to evaluate how it works out when you take into account actual feasibility, costs, returns and the need for the product or service in the market.
 It is also useful to check supplier and customer relations, future marketing strategies, customer acquisition and retention channels to make sure that your investment is committed to success.